ONSdigital/sdg-SDMX-data-qualifier/README.md

-UNDERSTand
-UK National Dataset Evaluater and Reshaping Standardiser
-# UK National Standardiser for Statistical Exchange Datasets (UN-StandStED)
+# UK National Standardiser for Statistical Exchange Datasets (UNDERSTand)

 ## What UNDERSTand does